PIE vs PIH: What’s the Difference and How to Treat Them?

 Topical Treatments for PIE

-While lasers are considered one of the most effective treatments for PIE, certain topical ingredients can also help manage the condition.
+While lasers are among the treatment options for PIE, certain topical ingredients can also help manage the condition.
 These include:

 Treatments for PIH